-In connection with preparing this Form 10-Q, the Company determined that it incorrectly interpreted the effective date of changes in the accounting treatment of its net operating losses ("NOLs") in accordance with the new tax provisions in the Tax Cuts and Jobs Act of 2017, which was signed into law on December 22, 2017 (the "TCJA").
+In connection with preparing the Form 10-Q for the three months ended June 30, 2018, the Company determined that it incorrectly interpreted the effective date of changes in the accounting treatment of its net operating losses ("NOLs") in accordance with the new tax provisions in the Tax Cuts and Jobs Act of 2017, which was signed into law on December 22, 2017 (the "TCJA").
 The TCJA, among other items: (i) increased the NOL carryforward period from 20-years to an indefinite carryforward period and (ii) limited the percentage of NOLs that may be used to offset taxable income to 80%.